Ayushhiman/Comparision-of-different-estimators/README.md

 For KNN the ideal amount of neighbours was calculated.
 For SVM grid parameter search was done to get the best pair of parameters C and gamma.
 For random forrests the number of estimators used were 600.
-All the models were used to predct on test data.
-It was found that all of them has similar results, and they were quiet unsuccessful in prediciting whe the loan was not fully paid.
+All the models were used to predict on test data.
+It was found that all of them has similar results, and they were quite unsuccessful in prediciting whether the loan was not fully paid.